 Release Modification

-12.2(25)SEF This command was introduced.
+12.2(25)SEE This command was introduced.

 12.2(25)SEF2 This command was introduced.

 12.2(37)SE The Per-VLAN error-detection feature was added.
 The bpduguard , inline-power and sfp-config-mismatch keywords were added.

-12.2(44)SE The security-violation shutdown vlan keywords were added.